Relational Coaching Conference

 Accommodation

-Book a room at Ashridge House for the night before the conference.
+Book a room at Ashridge House for the night of the conference.

-Ashridge House is the perfect place to stay and unwind, either before or after the conference.
+Ashridge House is the perfect place to stay and unwind.
 A home away from home, our cosy rooms are located a short walk away in the modern extension of the main house and are the ideal place to escape from the bustle of life.
-All guests at Ashridge House can enjoy the complementary use of the gym & pool including the jacuzzi, sauna, tennis courts, and bike rental.
+All guests at Ashridge House can enjoy the complimentary use of the gym & pool including the jacuzzi, sauna, tennis courts, and bike rental.
 Please note, all accommodation is a short walk away from the main building.
 We have parking available for guests closer to the rooms, as well as a buggy upon request.

 As a conference delegate you will be able to access a special Dinner, Bed and Breakfast rate.